macleet/task-manager/README.md

   - The due date box will change color as the due date approaches.

 ## Tech Stack
 This web application uses a React frontend styled with Tailwind CSS.
 It utilizes a Node.js Express backend with a PostgreSQL database connection.
+Used the Vite build tool for rapid and productive development.

 ## Installation and Setup
 ### Prerequisites